 Monitoring your site’s SEO metrics is as important as keeping up with your own health vitals.
 Your SEO metrics will show you how your site is performing on a daily, weekly, monthly, quarterly, and annual basis.
 This data will show you when you’re doing well and when you aren’t.

 The easiest way to monitor your site’s SEO metrics is to use Ranktracker’s full suite of SEO tools.

 For a full view of your site, perform regular tests with the Web Audit tool.
 This will show you all of the key areas of your site (both technical and SEO-related) where improvements can be made.

 To monitor how your individual SEO campaigns are going, use the Rank Tracker tool to monitor your site as it moves up and down SERP results, based on certain keywords you’re targeting.

 You should also keep an eye on your competitors by using the SERP Checker tool to see how their sites are performing as a whole.

-Last but not least, you should continue to grow your backlink profile by using the Backlink Finder (comming soon!) to analyze the latest backlinks used by top competitors in your niche.
+Last but not least, you should continue to grow your backlink profile by using the Backlink Checker to analyze the latest backlinks used by top competitors in your niche.
 Keep in mind that the competition never stops; it just gets better.
 Just because you’re on top today doesn't mean you’ll stay there for more than a couple of weeks.